modscripps/bibtex_git_user_guide/src/main.rst

 Tips & Tricks
 *************

+- For some journals, simply dragging a pdf into BibDesk will autogenerate a new entry.
+This works at least for JPO.

+- You can add a publication with just a doi in your clipboard.
+Go to *Publication* - *New Publications from Clipboard* and the magic happens.
+Just make sure to adjust the keys to our common structure.

 - On google scholar, if you go to Scholar preferences/Bibliography manager, you can select "Show links to import citations into Bibtex."
 Then you can just copy the citation info and paste it from the clipboard into BibDesk.

 - To look up journal abbreviations (it's nice to have them consistent!) go to `http://woodward.library.ubc.ca/research-help/journal-abbreviations/ <http://woodward.library.ubc.ca/research-help/journal-abbreviations/>`_